 Another great feature offered by Surfshark is zero-knowledge DNS.
 This is especially important when connecting from China because you are being protected from third-parties with the same encryption tunnel.
 Your personal information is also never stored on the server, meaning that even compromising it wouldn’t result in your privacy breach.

-When it comes to the protocols, you can also try the beta version of Surfshark’s Shadowsocks proxy.
+When it comes to the protocols, you can also try the Shadowsocks proxy.
 Shadowsocks is designed specifically to beat China’s Great Firewall and make your browser traffic nearly impossible to block.

-Finally, all Surfshark VPN servers work in a Camouflage Mode that acts as a stealth protocol.
+All Surfshark VPN servers work in a Camouflage Mode that acts as a stealth protocol.
 This feature is crucial for any service in China, which uses Deep Packet Inspection to detect that you’re using a VPN.
 Finally, the NoBorders mode allows you to access Facebook, Google, and other blocked services.

 Do we recommend to use Surfshark VPN in China?

-Based on the results of our analysis, we’re pretty confident that Surfshark VPN is a good choice for China.
+Based on the results of our analysis, we’re pretty confident that Surfshark VPN is a good choice for China in 2020.

-Anonymous payment, fast Camouflage mode servers, multi-hop, Shadowsocks, and zero-knowledge DNS are the main reasons why we rate this VPN highly.
+Anonymous payment, fast Camouflage and NoBorders servers, multi-hop, Shadowsocks, and zero-knowledge DNS are the main reasons why we rate this VPN highly.